Book Now! Available Winter 2020

 The Slide Rule is a mechanical analog computer that in the right hands can do all of the following with accuracy and precision:

 ... and more (depending on the Rule used)!

 This program explores the Slide Rule’s role in history’s greatest engineering and scientific achievements, beginning with its invention in the 1600s and ending with its obsolescence in the 1970s.
-Best of all, we'll have the chance to learn how to use the Slide Rule and see for ourselves how computing was done before the age of electricity and silicon.
+Best of all, we'll learn how to use the Slide Rule and see for ourselves how personal computing was done before the age of electricity and silicon.
 During this program students will follow my lead in using the venerable Pickett Mircoline 120 Student Prep Slide Rule to perform a range of mathematical operations.
 Each student will have her/his own slide rule during the program.

 *No Advanced Math Skills Required in this program!*

 Only everyday experience doing multiplication and division and managing decimal points is needed.

 Why A Program on Slide Rules?